2020 Vienna attack: Casualties

-Four people were killed by the attacker: they were a 39-year-old Austrian man, a 24-year-old German woman, a 44-year-old Austrian woman, and a 21-year-old Austrian Muslim man originally from North Macedonia.
+Four people were killed by the attacker: they were a 39-year-old Austrian man, a 24-year-old German woman, a 44-year-old Austrian woman, and a 21-year-old Austrian man originally from North Macedonia.
 The attacker was also shot dead by the police at the scene.

 Twenty-three other people were wounded with gunshot and stab wounds; thirteen citizens from Austria, four from Germany, two from Slovakia, and one each from Afghanistan, Bosnia and Herzegovina, China, and Luxembourg.
 Seven suffered life-threatening injuries.
 Among the wounded was a 28-year-old police officer who was shot and critically injured while responding to the attack.
 The wounded officer and an elderly woman were saved by a Palestinian and two Turkish-Austrian men, who carried them away from the attacker to ambulances.
 After confronting the attacker, one of the Turkish-Austrians was shot and wounded.
 The three men were praised for their actions.